App-vNext/Polly/docs/migration-v8.md

 ## Migrating `PolicyWrap`

+### Policy wrap in v7

-`PolicyWrap` is used to combine multiple policies into one as shown below:
+Policy wrap is used to combine multiple policies into one as shown in the v7 example below:

 <!-- snippet: migration-policy-wrap-v7 -->
 ```cs